Weekend at Burnsie's: Production

-"Weekend at Burnsie's" features the members of the American rock band Phish – Trey Anastasio, Page McConnell, Mike Gordon and Jon Fishman – as themselves.
+"Weekend at Burnsie's" features the members of the jam band Phish – Trey Anastasio, Page McConnell, Mike Gordon and Jon Fishman – as themselves.
 At the time of the episode's recording, Phish was in the middle of a two-year hiatus from touring and recording, but the members agreed to record dialogue together for the show.
 The idea to include the band in the episode was pitched during the episode's production.
 "Phish plays at the rally.
 We thought they'd be the perfect group to use for the plot.", Jean said.
 Meyer, who pitched the episode's premise, was a fan of the band, but Jean did not know much of them before they appeared in the episode; "I've never seen one of their concerts, so I'm not the most familiar", he said.
 He first became aware of the band after reading an article about them in Entertainment Weekly.
 As they worked on the episode however, Jean became more acquainted with the band members.
 "They were nice", he said.
 "Jon Fishman said to me that the band had talked from time to time about if they were to ever be on The Simpsons, what it would be like.
 I said, 'Well, how close was it?'
 He said, 'Pretty close to what we expected.' (laughs) That was gratifying."
 The band performs their song "Run Like an Antelope" during their appearance in the episode.
 During their scene, Anastasio is shown playing a few bars of The Simpsons theme song on his guitar, which he often did during the band's concerts in the mid 1990s as part of a series of "secret language" signals they had taught their fans.

 According to Peter Shapiro of Relix, some fans of Phish debated whether or not there had been any references to the band before this episode.
 While the band was mentioned by name in the season 12 episode "Lisa the Tree Hugger", there had not been any conscious attempts to reference the band before "Weekend at Burnsie's."
 This includes a scene in the season 11 episode "Saddlesore Galactica", which shows Duncan the diving horse hanging from a hoist; some Phish fans argued that the scene was a "blatant" reference to the cover of the band's seventh studio album, Hoist.
 "That was a total coincidence", Jean said.
 "It reminds me of the whole Wizard of Oz/Pink Floyd (Dark Side of the Moon) hook-up.
 I haven't done it and I'm sure it works, but I just keep thinking that it must be a coincidence.
 Before there was the invention of video, I don't know how Pink Floyd would have done a whole album to a movie."